SuperPsychoSilver/aniwatt-official/README.md

 ---

 ### Other:
 Questions?
 Feedback?
-Buzz me at `nickolasknowles1920@gmail.com`.
+Buzz me at `nickolasknowles1920@gmail.com`, but I never check my email, so try `pokekirby1920` on Discord, or `something` on something else idk.

 Discord: [The ONLY official one!](dsc.gg/aniwatt)